cbeck88/conf-rs/README.md

 `conf` places emphasis on features differently.

 * `env` is actually the most important thing for a 12-factor web app.
-* `conf` has a different architecture, such that its easier to pass information at runtime between a `struct` and the `struct` that it is flattened into, in both directions.
+* `conf` has a different architecture, such that it's easier to pass information at runtime between a `struct` and the `struct` that it is flattened into, in both directions.
 This enables many of the new features that it brings to the table.
-Many of the details are undocumented and not part of the public API, so that they can be extended and improved without a breaking change.
+Many of the details here are undocumented and not part of the public API, so that they can be extended to support new features without a breaking change.
 * `conf` has very specific goals around error reporting.
 We want to return as many config errors as possible at once, because deployment might take a relatively long time.

 In order to meet its goals, `conf` does not use `clap` to handle `env` at all. `clap` is only used to parse CLI arguments as strings, and to render help text, which are the two things that it is best at.